 The Legendary Tracks

-• "RIP Groove" - Double 99 (1997)The track that proved UK garage could be both underground and anthemic.
-That piano riff is still iconic.
+- "RIP Groove" Double 99 (1997)The track that proved UK garage could be both underground and anthemic.

-• "Flowers" - Sweet Female Attitude (2000)The perfect example of the soulful, vocal-driven side of garage.
-A UK #2 hit that still sounds fresh.
+- "Flowers" Sweet Female Attitude (2000)The perfect example of the soulful, vocal-driven side of garage.

-• "Re-Rewind" - Artful Dodger feat.
-Craig David (1999)The track that launched Craig David's career and showed the world what UK garage could do.
-That bassline is legendary.
+- "Re-Rewind" Artful Dodger (1999)The track that launched Craig David's career and showed the world what UK garage could do.

 Between 1999 and 2002, UK garage dominated the UK charts in a way that underground dance music rarely does.
 The Artful Dodger, Craig David, Oxide & Neutrino, So Solid Crew, and Ms. Dynamite were all scoring top 10 hits.
 Radio 1 had dedicated garage shows.
 MTV was playing garage videos.